techahoynyc/QuizZBot-Server/README.md

    quizzbot=> create table quizzbots (qbid text, ip text);
    ```

- 1. Register the QuizZBots replacing the <place_holders> with their appropriate values
+ 1. Register the QuizZBots replacing the <place_holders> with their appropriate values, for each QuiZZBot you have.
+    QBID: A unique ID for each QuizZBot
+    IP Address: The QuizZBot's IP address
     ```
     quizzbot=> insert into quizzbots values('<qbid>','<ip_address>');
     ```